hapijs/joi/API.md

 #### `object.max(limit)`

 Specifies the maximum number of keys in the object where:
-- `limit` - the highest number of object keys allowed.
+- `limit` - the highest number of object keys allowed or a reference.

 ```js
 const schema = Joi.object().max(10);